Polyhedral surfaces in flat (2+1)-spacetimes and balanced cellulations on hyperbolic surfaces: Proof of Theorem

 \subsubsection{Definition}

-We saw in the preceding section how to associate to any flat metric with negative singular curvatures $d$ on $S$ a vector field $X_d$ over $\mc T(S)$.
-We now associate to $d$ a real-valued function over $\mc T(S)$, the \emph{total length function}, which can be defined in two ways.
+We saw in the preceding section how to associate to any flat metric $d$ on $S$ with negative singular curvatures a vector field $X_d$ over $\mc T(S)$.
+We now associate to $d$ a real-valued function over $\mc T(S)$, the \emph{total length}, which can be defined in two ways.